Austria Map

 Culture

 Austria has a strong history of creative and intellectual accomplishment, making for a rich and diversified culture.
 Austrian composers such as Mozart, Beethoven, and Strauss have all made significant contributions to classical music.
-Austria's capital city of Vienna is home to a thriving cultural scene that includes a wide variety of theatres, art galleries, and museums.
+Austria’s capital city Vienna, is home to a thriving cultural scene that includes a wide variety of theatres, art galleries, and museums.
 The city is renowned for its coffeehouse culture, which has long played a significant role in Viennese society.
 With foods like Wiener Schnitzel, Apfelstrudel, and Sachertorte becoming well-known worldwide, Austria is also renowned for its cuisine.
 Austrian culture also includes a significant amount of traditional folk culture, with regionally specific festivals, dances, and costumes.

 Language